'Do They Know It's Christmas?': Band Aid benefit at 40 – DW – 11/25/2024

 'Do They Know It's Christmas?': Band Aid benefit at 40November 25, 2024

 In 1984, Ethiopia was hit by a devastating drought that destroyed most of the African country's harvest.
-Almost eight million people were affected by famine.
-The number of dead could not be counted, but estimates vary between 500,000 and one million.
+Almost 8 million people were affected by famine.
+The number of dead could not be counted, but estimates vary between 500,000 and a million.

 Images of starving people, especially children, were beamed around the world and triggered an unprecedented willingness to donate.